kkatano/bakeneko-60/README.md

 - Discord: https://discord.gg/fMY96TeEwV
   - Have fun with community members
   - Talk about Bakeneko builds and mods, and share your works
-  - You can also contact me from here
+  - You can also contact me from there

 ## Special thanks to